 For areas with excessive moisture or humidity, you may need a backer board to provide additional support and prevent the tiles from loosening over time.
 The moisture affects the sticking power of the adhesive and can cause the tiles to loosen and eventually fall off.

 Tiling over painted drywall is a great way to update the look of your home without having to go through the hassle of tearing out the old wall and starting from scratch.
-As long as the surface is properly prepared, tile mortar will adhere to drywall and provide a long-lasting, durable finish.
+As long as the surface undergoes proper preparation, tile mortar will adhere to drywall and provide a long-lasting, durable finish.